kendraio/kendraio-app/docs/workflow/blocks/db.rst

 The local database block implements an indexed database in the browser storage.
 The block implements a version of Dexie.js.

+All data stored using this block is written to the same local database.
+To manage subsets of the database, we segment data based on the combination of "adapterName" and "schemaName".
+Individual items can be loaded with just a uuid, while dataset of items can be loaded by providing schemaName and adapterName.

 For more information about how data is stored in the local database, see the section at the end of this document.